Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 attempt is made to compute bone indices for the bind poses.
 If this operation fails, instead of being parented to the skeleton entity, the skinned mesh entity will instead be parented to an entity with the `FailedBindingsRootTag`.
-If the target skeleton needs to be changed at runtime, add and enable to `NeedsBindingFlag` component.
+If the target skeleton needs to be changed at runtime, add and enable the `NeedsBindingFlag` component.

 Skeletal skinning is partly or completely processed in a compute shader.
 The